-The Mississippi River was literally Chad Pregracke’s backyard while growing up near East Moline, IL.
-The son of educators and river enthusiasts, KeeKee and Gary Pregracke, Chad and his older brother, Brent, spent the majority of their time on, in, and around the Mississippi and Illinois Rivers.
+The Mississippi River was literally Chad Pregracke’s back yard while growing up near East Moline, IL.
+The son of educators and river enthusiasts, KeeKee and Gary Pregracke, Chad and his older brother, Brent, spent the majority of their time on, in and around the Mississippi and Illinois Rivers.

-During his summer breaks Chad worked on the river–primarily as a commercial shell diver for the cultured pearl industry, but also as a commercial fisherman and barge hand.
+During his summer breaks, Chad worked on the river–primarily as a commercial shell diver for the cultured pearl industry but also as a commercial fisherman and barge hand.
 Typically working miles away from home, he camped on the islands and shorelines of the Illinois and Mississippi Rivers to save money and fuel.
 It was during this time that Chad began to realize how neglected the rivers were, with the unsightly and toxic accumulation of trash along their banks.

 Chad’s vision, charisma, non-stop work ethic and natural leadership have garnered him an abundance of awards and honors over the years.
 Most notably, Chad was the recipient of the Jefferson Award for Public Service, America’s version of the Nobel Prize, in June 2002.
-Chad accepted this award in the United States Supreme Court in Washington D.C. with other award recipients: Rudolph Giuliani, Bill and Melinda Gates, and Lilly Tartikoff.
-Chad is also the author of “From the Bottom Up: One Man’s Crusade to Clean America’s Rivers.
+Chad accepted this award in the United States Supreme Court in Washington D.C. with other award recipients: Rudolph Giuliani, Bill and Melinda Gates and Lilly Tartikoff.
+In 2013, he was named CNN Hero of the Year.
+Chad is also the author of From the Bottom Up: One Man’s Crusade to Clean America’s Rivers.

-Whenever he can get away from his rigorous work schedule, Chad enjoys fishing, hunting, skateboarding, snowboarding, wind surfing, and recycling used and salvaged materials by incorporating them into new projects.
+Whenever he can get away from his rigorous work schedule, Chad enjoys fishing, hunting, skateboarding, snowboarding, windsurfing and recycling used and salvaged materials by incorporating them into new projects!